mbanados/Garage-Door/README.md

 Setup a Raspberry Pi

 Install Apache as follows:

 	sudo apt-get install apache2 -y

-Give Apache the ability to execute the scripts (Not the best method!):
+Give Apache the ability to execute the scripts:

 	sudo visudu

 Add the following line of text:

 	www-data ALL=(ALL) NOPASSWD: ALL

 Drop these scripts in their associated directories (/var/www and /home/pi)